mumtazf/ai110-module1show-gameglitchinvestigator-starter/README.md

-# 🎮 Game Glitch Investigator: The Impossible Guesser
+# Capstone = Game Glitch Investigator: The Impossible Guesser

 ## 🚨 The Situation